digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/upgrade/intro.rst

   to voluntarily upgrade their `Account` contracts to a newer version.

 * :doc:`Holding Upgrade Tutorial <holding>`:
-  Here, we walk you through a scenario where a custodian upgrades its `Transferable` holding implementation to a custom, enhanced version, and `HoldingFactory` accordingly.
-As a result, existing holding instances (of the `Transferable` holding standard) will be automatically upgraded to the new version during the next transfer.
+  Here, we walk you through a scenario where a custodian upgrades the :ref:`Transferable <module-daml-finance-holding-transferable-43388>` holding implementation to a custom, enhanced version, and its :ref:`HoldingFactory <module-daml-finance-holding-factory-11188>` accordingly.
+As a result, existing holding instances (of the :ref:`Transferable <holding-standards>` holding standard) will be automatically upgraded to the new version during the next transfer.
 This serves as a practical example of a mandatory upgrade carried out in a lazy manner.

-Note that upgrades for `Account` and `Holding` instances can be carried out independently, thanks to the intentional decoupling of their implementations in Daml Finance:
+Note that upgrades for ``Account`` and ``Holding`` instances can be carried out independently, thanks to the intentional decoupling of their implementation packages in Daml Finance:

 .. image:: ../../images/account_holding_dependencies.png
   :alt: This diagram illustrates the incoming and outgoing dependencies of the account and holding